LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/deploy-the-bot.md

 ### Step 13: Create a bot user

-In this step, you create a new user agent and skill for the bot, create a new engagement for web messaging, and connect our bot agent to the engagement.
+In this step, you create a new user agent and skill for the bot, create a new engagement for web messaging, and connect the bot agent to the engagement.

 1. Click on the User Management icon <img style="width:25px" src="img/ConvoBuilder/getstartedtutorial/icon_user_mgmt.png"> along the left side of the Conversational Cloud page.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/getstartedtutorial/users_tab.png">

-2. From the Users tab, select the **+ Add user** button from the bottom left of the page.
+2. On the Users tab, click **+ Add user** in the lower-left corner.
 3. Fill out the **Add user** form with the following user details:

     * **User type**: Bot